Dates and Fees

 For each attempt at the Primary Examination, a fresh application must be made and the relevant examination fee paid.

-The examination may be attempted at any stage during Provisional Training.
+The examination may be attempted at any stage during Provisional Training, but the written component must be sucessfully completed before attempting the Viva.
 It is not necessary for Provisional Training time to be completed before the examination is undertaken.

 Key dates for the Primary Examination application will be strictly adhered to.
 If a candidate fails to present for any part of the examination, or withdraws from any part of the examination after the application closing date, they are not entitled to a refund.
-Please see the application form for key dates.
+Please see the Dates and Fees

 To withdraw from the Primary Examination, please complete the Withdrawal Form